Jonny-Preuss/french_verb_learning/README.md

 ## ✨ Future Features (Planned)

 - Error-tracking log for a quick review of (repeated) mistakes
-- Example sentences per tense/subject/verb to better imagine the verb in use
+- Request example sentences per tense/subject/verb to better imagine the verb in use (practice LLM calling with a pre-defined prompt on a free tier)
-- Web-based correctness checking via Le Conjugueur or Reverso to practice agentic tool-use features
+- Web-based correctness checking via Le Conjugueur or Reverso (practice agentic tool-use features)

 ## 📚 License